szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Unaffected by magic resistance
 - Damage doubled (2d8 slashing and 2d8 crushing to 4d8 slashing 4d8 and crushing)
 - No limit on the number of creatures damaged or protection against it after being hit once for 1 round

+**Component 497:** Make Produce Fire a much more effective spell

+Produce Fire is not very effective for a 4th level spell.
+The only upside is that the damage it causes is predictable, it being 1 point per level plus 1d4, without any saving throw to take half.
+However, the damage is too low to be useful.
+This component improves the spell by simply allowing targets in the area of effect from being affected once per 2 seconds, effectively taking around 60 fire damage at druid level 20, if they remain in the area for the full duration.

 </details>